 We host Native arts sales, exhibitions and performances; provide marketing services to artists; and through residency programs with master artists, we inspire new artists to develop their abilities and established artists to expand their capacities.

 (Image: Git-Hoan leading the procession at the Longhouse's 20th Anniversary Celebration, 2015.
 Photo courtesy of Evergreen's Library Photo Services)

 Gatherings of Artists from North America and the Pacific Rim

 We host convenings of Indigenous artists and arts organizations from across North America and around the Pacific Rim.
 The Longhouse will be hosting the International Gathering in 2017!

 We mentor other Native arts organizations, and provide programs that give individual artists the resources needed for artistic and professional growth.
 With support from the Ford Foundation, the Longhouse’s Native Arts Program has expanded beyond the Northwest region, into a national grant-making program for American Indian, Alaska Native and Native Hawaiian artists.
 The Longhouse has also established an international Indigenous residency program with the New Zealand government’s Ministry of Culture: the Toi Sgʷigʷialʔtxʷ residency program.

 Intertribal and Intergenerational

 All of the Longhouse’s programs are intertribal and intergenerational, although the majority of the participants are practicing adult artists.
 We also provide numerous opportunities for the public to engage with artists and their art through markets, exhibitions, presentations and other events.

-(Image: A distance collaboration workshop with Tawera Tahuri (Māori) at the 2016 Generations Rising youth event)
+(Image: A distance collaboration workshop with Tawera Tahuri (Māori) at the annual youth event, Generations Rising, 2016)